 A solution created with attention to 'non-traditional' modes of use: there is in fact a dual mode of use, both for the sighted and the blind (or visually impaired), thanks to the use of audio tracks created from the textual content.

-The technology can be tested at the Barracco Museum until May 29, 2022, on Saturdays and Sundays only, with the possibility of extension.
+The technology can be tested at the Barracco Museum until October 30, 2022, with the possibility of extension.

 The experimentation involves a selection of 14 points of interest, 9 of which in the rooms on the ground and first floors and 5 in the so-called Casa romana, whose main documented structures date back to the 4th century AD and are located in the basement of the museum, which reopens to the public for this occasion after being closed for over 20 years.